zytedata/zyte-autoextract/README.rst

     {'url': 'http://example.com.foo', 'pageType': 'article'}

-To simplify the library usage and avoid typos, scrapinghub-autpextract provides helper classes for constructing these dicts::
+To simplify the library usage and avoid typos, scrapinghub-autoextract provides helper classes for constructing these dicts::

 * autoextract.Request